 Growing up in Philadelphia with such a rich hip hop culture made him a student of its history, fashion, art, and movement.
 Dechaune quickly began mixing his tumbling and martial arts background with hip hop movements.
 Touring around the city testing his skills and learning while joining b-boy crews, he self-trained in popping, locking, breaking, top rock, and house.
 He was known as a hip hop battle/freestyle dancer given the street name "Batman" competing through the Philadelphia area.
 The history of hip hop's beats and movements led him to African dance.
 He began stepping and doing African dance through the African-American greek fraternities, Alpha Phi Alpha and Kappa Alpha Psi.

 Dechaune's teaching career started at Kennedy Dance Centre in 2002, teaching both hip hop and tumbling classes.
 During that time, he was a student at Lock Haven University studying Athletic Training and Fitness Management.
-He taught at Kennedy Dance Centre for two years before he co-found Hot Styles Dance Company in 2004.
-Since starting Hot Styles Dance Company his competitive teams have placed 2nd/3rd at the U.S. Finals in Virginia Beach, a 1st Place win at Hard Rock'in Nationals in Cleveland OH, and National Champion finishes in Hersey PA, Baltimore MD, Philadelphia PA, Erie PA, and State College PA.
-He was the head coach/choreographer for Hot Styles’ first All-Star Dance Worlds hip hop team in 2014.
-His experience with All-Star Dance led him to a temporary consulting and hip hop technique position with the Saskatchewan All-Star Dance Alliance in Regina and Saskatoon, Canada.
+He taught at Kennedy Dance Centre for two years before he co-founded Hot Styles Dance Company in 2004.
+Since starting HSDC his competitive teams have placed 2nd/3rd at the U.S. Finals in Virginia Beach, top 10 finishes at Starquest Nationals Virginia Beach, won solo Scholarship from Monsters of Hip Hop in Reston Virginia, competed in 3 Dance Summit All-Star World championships, competed in 6 Dance Worlds All-Star Championships, and opened for the United World Games in Austria.
+His experience with All-Star Dance led him to consulting hip hop technique with the Saskatchewan All-Star Dance Alliance in Regina and Saskatoon, Canada.

-His passion for sport and team work are some of the founding principles of HSDC, pushing the program to focus on the relationships built with the students, staff, and surrounding communities.
+His passion for sport and team work are some of the founding principles of Hot Styles Dance Coampany, pushing the program to focus on the relationships built with the students, staff, and surrounding communities.
 Following this philosophy, Dechaune has had HSDC perform and fundraise for events such as Relay For Life, March of Dimes, Penn.
 State University’s THON, State College High School’s THON, clothing drives, and parades.
 Dechaune continues teaching his students teamwork, communication, sportsmanship, and that any goal is achievable if you work hard.

 Jamie Beutel began dancing at the age of three taking ballet, tap and jazz classes with Angela Peters, Mill Hall, PA.
 In middle school, she found the Central Mountain Majorettes; with that program she not only learned how to twirl but also different styles of dance, stretching and conditioning throughout her seven years in the program.
 In college, Jamie took her love of art and focused it into graphic design, graduating with highest honors from South Hills School of Business & Technology.